1. Home

 General Visitation Information

 The Greenville County Detention Center provides inmate visitation 7 days per week.
 Inmates are allowed to visit 2 times per week and visits are scheduled to occur in 30-minute intervals.
 Visits may be subject to Monitoring and Recording.
-Visitation types will vary based on the inmate’s housing assignment and may occur on a video monitor, via telephone receivers with visibility through glass barriers or through vented glass barriers.
+Visitation types will vary based on the inmate’s housing assignment and may occur on a video monitor, via telephone receivers with visibility through glass barriers or vented glass barriers.
 The following conditions apply for inmate visits:

 • Inmates are allowed up to three adults on their visitors list.